cmm801/ibk/README.md

 # To Do

-* Incorporate all IB restrictions into the RequestRestrictionManager.
+* Incorporate all IB restrictions into the RequestManager.
-* Keep track of open streams in RequestRestrictionManager.
+* Migrate tracking of open streams to the RequestManager.
 * Add Wrapper class to DataRequest classes so that they return formatted data
-* create tests for market data
+* write tests for market data
+* Parse XML from fundamental data requests
 * expand tests to include executing of trades
 * Create database for fundamental data